anquanscan/sec-tools/README.md

 [webgrep](https://github.com/dhondta/webgrep): Grep Web pages with extra features like JS deobfuscation and OCR
 [infoooze](https://github.com/devXprite/infoooze): Infoooze is an Open-source intelligence (OSINT) tool in NodeJs.
 It provides various modules that allow efficient searches.
 [checkdmarc](https://github.com/domainaware/checkdmarc): A parser for SPF and DMARC DNS records
 [password_cracker](https://github.com/gsurma/password_cracker): Char-level RNN LSTM password cracker 🔑🔓.
+[CVE-2022-26159-Ametys-Autocompletion-XML](https://github.com/p0dalirius/CVE-2022-26159-Ametys-Autocompletion-XML): A python exploit to automatically dump all the data stored by the auto-completion plugin of Ametys CMS to a local sqlite database file.